 Understanding the fundamentals to practising in the area of Family Violence is crucial to our Pacific communities.
 This programme seeks to equip, support and strengthen participants’ understanding of what defines family violence and its effect on Pacific communities.

 The programme is for Pacific community support workers and members of the Pacific community who are often the first people approached by Pacific families experiencing family violence (church leaders, teachers etc.) and who have not been exposed to a lot of family violence training.

 It is also beneficial for Pacific people who work in the social services area and with Pacific peoples that want to upskill themselves in relation to relevant legislation, latest data, safety planning and managing risk with an emphasis on the experiences of Pacific peoples and their families.

 Part 2: Pacific Competency (Addressing Family Violence through Pasefika Cultural Frameworks)

 The Nga Vaka Conceptual Frameworks inform eight ethnic specific programmes.
 The programmes provide participants with an in-depth insight to cultural approaches to achieving family wellbeing, especially when dealing with family violence.

 This cultural training has been developed to target qualified Pacific practitioners such as social workers, counsellors etc., either working specifically with Pacific families in the area of family violence or who are working with Pacific families and deal with family violence incidences or support as part of their wider work.

 The ethnic specific programmes also allow attendance of those who have participated in the Part 1 “Introduction to Family Violence” programme and/or who are Pacific community support workers and members of the Pacific community who have a basic understanding of family violence legislation, data trends around family violence, safety and planning and managing risk for Pacific peoples and their families.

-2018 Pacific Family Violence Training Programme dates have now been finalised and are running to July 2018.
+2018-2019 Pacific Family Violence Prevention Training Programme dates have now been finalised.

 Register your interest